© 2026 Michigan State University Board of Trustees

 The memoir is featured on this year's Library of Michigan's notable books list.

-Her mother makes the decision to relocate the family in an effort to help Queen's sister who has a drug addiction and can longer care for her five children.
+Her mother makes the decision to relocate the family in an effort to help Queen's sister, who has a drug addiction and can longer care for her five children.

 Throughout the memoir, Queen encounters racism and sexism during her service, but she remains steadfast in her goal to finish school when she leaves the Navy.

-In the chapter titled “P-Days,” she describes losing her security clearance during boot camp after telling a naval investigator that she believed it was wrong to kill innocent people and destroy the Earth.
+In the chapter titled “P-Days,” she describes losing her security clearance during boot camp after telling a naval investigator she believed it was wrong to kill innocent people and destroy the Earth.

 "I would love for people to take away the ability to understand the capaciousness of the human experience and to not limit themselves to what we're told is the singular definition of a thing or an experience or a population," Queen said.